Public programme

 20 PAX afternoon

 Vinita Deshmukh is a researcher in meteorology and climate science at University of Vienna.
 She researches large-scale weather patterns, including storms and extreme events, such as heatwaves and heavy rainfall.
-Vinita is dedicated to making weather data and satellite imagery accessible to the public.
+Deshmukh is dedicated to making weather data and satellite imagery accessible to the public.

 What do participants need to bring?